intel-iot-devkit/how-to-code-samples/plant-lighting-system/cpp/README.md

 It also automatically checks the moisture sensor data at specified intervals and logs that information.

-Optionally, all data can be stored using the Intel® IoT Examples Datastore or an MQTT server running in your own Microsoft Azure\*, IBM Bluemix\*, or AWS account.
+Optionally, all data can be stored using the Intel® IoT Examples Datastore or an MQTT server running in your own Microsoft Azure\*, IBM Bluemix\*, or AWS account\*.

 ## Hardware requirements

-Grove* Indoor Environment Kit containing:
+Grove\* Indoor Environment Kit containing:

-1. Intel® Edison board with an Arduino* breakout board
+1. Intel® Edison board with an Arduino\* breakout board
 2. Grove Base Shield V2
 3. [Grove Moisture Sensor](http://iotdk.intel.com/docs/master/upm/node/classes/grovemoisture.html)
 4. [Grove Light Sensor](http://iotdk.intel.com/docs/master/upm/node/classes/grovelight.html)